zakirullin/cognitive-load/README.md

 > A little copying is better than a little dependency.

 We are tempted to not reinvent the wheel so strong that we are ready to import large, heavy libraries to use a small function that we could easily write by ourselves.

-Make informed decisions about when to import external libraries and when it is more appropriate to write concise, self-contained code snippets to accomplish smaller tasks.
+**All your dependencies are your code.** Going through 10+ levels of stack trace of some imported library and figuring out what went wrong (*because things go wrong*) is painful.

 ## Tight coupling with a framework
 There's a lot of "magic" in frameworks.
 By relying too heavily on a framework, **we force all upcoming developers to learn that "magic" first**.
 It can take months.
 Even though frameworks enable us to launch MVPs in a matter of days, in the long run they tend to add unnecessary complexity and cognitive load.